 The Physical Activity Mentoring Program for Persons with Disabilities is sponsored by the Center on Disability Health and Adapted Physical Activity

 at the University of Wisconsin-La Crosse.
 This innovative community-service program matches college students (mentors) with children and adults (mentees) with disabilities, ages 5 and above.
 The goals of the mentoring program are to increase physical activity, improve nutrition habits, and enhance community-based physical activity experiences for persons with disabilities through significant one-on-one relationships.
-The program requires completion of surveys at the start and end of each 8-week session.

 Mentors are college students from all areas of academic study who are interested in obtaining meaningful experiences with children or adults with disabilities.
 A background in or experiences working with persons with disabilities is helpful, but not required for mentors.
 Program staff prepares college students for participation.
 Mentors must pass background checks and participate in a training session prior to providing physical activity experiences.
 Program sessions are 8-weeks in length, with a minimum of two, 1-hour meetings per week with mentees for physical activity.
 Visit our mentor page for information about this exciting service learning opportunity for college students.